xiulingwang33/FairLP/README.md

 # FairLP

-This is the implementation for our paper "FairLP: Towards Fair Link Prediction on Social Network Graphs", which has been submitted to ICWSM 2022
+This is the implementation for our paper "FairLP: Towards Fair Link Prediction on Social Network Graphs", which is published in ICWSM 2022。

 ## For different link prediction models, run